Airtech

 Application example of an EV battery top cover using Lastan.

 Lastan is a non-mineral flame-resistant fabric made by air baking an acrylic fiber at 200-300°C. It is characterized by high flame resistance and good electrical insulation, which are further improved by a coating process that also augments abrasion resistance.
 This enables the material to provide effective protection against particle bombardment from venting gas, according to the company.
-Lastan has been used as a material for failure prevention and safety in various for many years.
+Lastan has been used as a material for failure prevention and safety in various end markets for many years.

 When exposed to a 1300°C flame for 1 minute, Asahi Kasei reports that the temperature on the opposite side of Lastan remains below 400°C and no holes form in the material.
 While a “limiting oxygen index” (LOI) value of 27 or higher is generally considered to indicate flame retardance, this material has an LOI value of 50 or higher.
 In UL94 flame retardance testing, Lastan has obtained the highest rating of 5VA.